AliaElKattan/survivalofthebestfit/README.md

 * [Our references.
 Inspiring research papers that fundamentally shaped our views.](https://github.com/AliaElKattan/survivalofthebestfit/wiki/Research-&-Writing)

 ## Mockups
-Visit our [wiki page](https://github.com/AliaElKattan/survivalofthebestfit/wiki/Visual-prototype-%5BV2%5D) for and in-depth explanation and to follow the development of the project.
+Visit our [wiki page](https://github.com/AliaElKattan/survivalofthebestfit/wiki/User-Experience) for an in-depth explanation and to follow the development of the project.

 ## Authors
 * **Alia ElKattan** - alia.elkattan@nyu.edu